 With idyllic islands surrounding this hub of culture and history, it is the perfect place to hire a sailboat.
 With a sailboat, you can go island hopping to your heart’s content, stopping off at white sand beaches, bordered by crystal clear waters that glitter and gleam in the sunlight.
 Being at the center of one of the most famous ancient civilizations, there are also plenty of spectacular buildings to visit, which provide a valuable window into a past full of intrigue and amazing stories.

-Greece has a warm Mediterranean climate, the summer weather beginning in May with temperatures of around 25°C. By July, these temperatures soar into the 30s and rarely drop below 20°C, even at night.
+The weather in Greece is the epitome of a warm Mediterranean climate, the summer weather beginning in May with temperatures of around 77°F. By July, these temperatures soar into the high 80s and rarely drop below 68°F, even at night.
 On the lower ground, there are hot, dry summers, which contrasts greatly with the weather in the mountains, where the temperatures are typically lower and there is much more rain.

 While it’s true that the heat can be a little too much in the summer months (July and August), the Greek islands are thankfully cooled down a little by the Meltemi winds.
 These winds also provide you with perfect conditions for sailing.